trthsa/thinkprompt-asm-file-manipulation/README.md

 -  [<img src="https://run.pstmn.io/button.svg" alt="Run In Postman" style="width: 128px; height: 32px;">](https://app.getpostman.com/run-collection/12812349-6fd3ee6d-7481-406c-b8b5-3f06d33c0bfe?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D12812349-6fd3ee6d-7481-406c-b8b5-3f06d33c0bfe%26entityType%3Dcollection%26workspaceId%3D08e923f8-b871-4725-a244-0f21f4d14775#?env%5BFM-API-ENV%5D=W3sia2V5IjoiaG9zdCIsInZhbHVlIjoiaHR0cDovLzEyNy4wLjAuMTo1MDAwIiwiZW5hYmxlZCI6dHJ1ZSwidHlwZSI6ImRlZmF1bHQifV0=) for more details on the API endpoints and pre-crafted examples. or import `FileManipulator API.postman_collection.json` to your local Postman.
 ## File Manipulation Task
 ## Todo List
+> [!NOTE]

-> Note: The following tasks are based on the requirements provided in the assignment.
+> The following tasks are based on the requirements provided in the assignment.
 The tasks are divided into sub-tasks to make it easier to track the progress of the project.
 The tasks are also marked as completed if the implementation is not possible due to limitations (with a note explaining the limitation)

+> [!IMPORTANT]
+> The project doesn't support any security features like authentication, authorization, or encryption.
+The project is designed to be a simple file manipulation tool.
+The project is not designed to be used in a production environment.
+Please use the project with caution.

 - [x] Write a script to extract all text and images from the provided PDF/DOCX.
     - [x] PDF (PyMuPDF) - extracted to folder with metadata (JSON format)